Brokerages Set Red Robin Gourmet Burgers, Inc. (NASDAQ:RRGB) Target Price at $32.00

-Shares of Red Robin Gourmet Burgers, Inc. (NASDAQ:RRGB) have been given a consensus recommendation of “Buy” by the eight research firms that are currently covering the company, MarketBeat.com reports.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have issued a buy rating on the company.
-The average 1-year target price among brokerages that have covered the stock in the last year is $32.00.
+Shares of Red Robin Gourmet Burgers, Inc. (NASDAQ:RRGB) have been assigned a consensus rating of “Buy” from the eight ratings firms that are covering the stock, MarketBeat.com reports.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and five have issued a buy rating on the company.
+The average 1 year price target among brokerages that have covered the stock in the last year is $32.00.

 RRGB has been the topic of a number of recent research reports.
-Benchmark initiated coverage on shares of Red Robin Gourmet Burgers in a research report on Tuesday, November 23rd.
-They set a “buy” rating and a $30.00 price target on the stock.
-Wells Fargo & Company reduced their target price on shares of Red Robin Gourmet Burgers from $24.00 to $23.00 and set an “underweight” rating on the stock in a research note on Thursday, August 19th.
-Morgan Stanley reduced their target price on shares of Red Robin Gourmet Burgers from $38.00 to $29.00 and set an “equal weight” rating on the stock in a research note on Monday, September 13th.
+CL King initiated coverage on shares of Red Robin Gourmet Burgers in a research report on Monday, August 30th.
+They set a “buy” rating and a $35.00 price target on the stock.
+Wells Fargo & Company lowered their price target on shares of Red Robin Gourmet Burgers from $24.00 to $23.00 and set an “underweight” rating on the stock in a research report on Thursday, August 19th.
+Benchmark initiated coverage on shares of Red Robin Gourmet Burgers in a research note on Tuesday, November 23rd.
+They set a “buy” rating and a $30.00 target price on the stock.
 Raymond James reduced their target price on shares of Red Robin Gourmet Burgers from $40.00 to $30.00 and set an “outperform” rating on the stock in a research note on Thursday, November 11th.
 Finally, Jefferies Financial Group raised shares of Red Robin Gourmet Burgers from a “hold” rating to a “buy” rating and lifted their target price for the stock from $28.00 to $31.00 in a research note on Friday, September 24th.

 Institutional investors have recently added to or reduced their stakes in the company.
 Ellevest Inc. raised its stake in shares of Red Robin Gourmet Burgers by 2,408.7% in the 3rd quarter.
 Ellevest Inc. now owns 1,154 shares of the restaurant operator’s stock valued at $27,000 after acquiring an additional 1,108 shares during the period.
 O Shaughnessy Asset Management LLC purchased a new stake in shares of Red Robin Gourmet Burgers in the 3rd quarter valued at approximately $36,000.
 Acuitas Investments LLC raised its stake in shares of Red Robin Gourmet Burgers by 1,847.3% in the 2nd quarter.
 Acuitas Investments LLC now owns 1,697,285 shares of the restaurant operator’s stock valued at $51,000 after acquiring an additional 1,610,126 shares during the period.
 Royal Bank of Canada raised its stake in shares of Red Robin Gourmet Burgers by 30.3% in the 2nd quarter.
 Royal Bank of Canada now owns 2,083 shares of the restaurant operator’s stock valued at $68,000 after acquiring an additional 484 shares during the period.
 Finally, Meeder Asset Management Inc. raised its stake in shares of Red Robin Gourmet Burgers by 2,404.9% in the 3rd quarter.
 Meeder Asset Management Inc. now owns 5,160 shares of the restaurant operator’s stock valued at $118,000 after acquiring an additional 4,954 shares during the period.
 96.65% of the stock is currently owned by institutional investors and hedge funds.